mastrojs/mastrojs.github.io/data/reactive/usage.md

 title: Using Reactive Mastro
 ---

 You register your custom element once with `window.customElements.define('my-counter', class extends ReactiveElement { })` (the name must start with a lowercase letter and contain a hyphen), and then you can use it wherever in your HTML body, e.g. `<my-counter></my-counter>`.
-No JavaScript imports nor manually calling a constructor needed.

 Your class extends Reactive Mastro's `ReactiveElement` class, which in turn extends the browser's `HTMLElement` class.
-Thus you're almost using plain custom elements, and have access to all native callbacks and methods (such as [attaching shadow DOM](https://github.com/mastrojs/mastro/issues/2)), should you choose to use them.
+Thus you're almost using plain custom elements, and have access to all native callbacks and methods, should you choose to use them (e.g. [attaching a shadow DOM](https://github.com/mastrojs/mastro/issues/2#issuecomment-2518410192)).
 However, what `ReactiveElement` does for you on `connectedCallback`, is two things:

 - attach event listeners to handle your `data-on*` attributes (e.g. `data-onclick`), and
-- bind signals to the DOM elements you put `data-bind` on.
+- bind signals to the DOM elements that you put a `data-bind` attribute on.

-This enables a declarative developer experience (similar to React):
+This enables a declarative developer experience (similar to React, Solid, or Svelte, etc):

-- When an event (e.g. a `click` event) fires, the event listener calls an _action_ method (`inc` in the counter example above).
+1. When an event (e.g. a `click` event) fires, the event listener calls an _action_ method (`inc` in the example on the [landing page](/reactive/)).
-- That method updates a central _state_ (the signal, which is a public field of your class).
+2. That method updates a central _state_ (the signal, which is a public field of your class).
-- The signal in turn causes the _view_ (i.e. the DOM) to automatically be updated in all the affected places.
+3. The signal in turn causes the _view_ (i.e. the DOM) to automatically be updated in all the affected places.

 This makes sure your model (the signal) stays in sync with your view (the DOM), and saves you from the spaghetti code that happens all too quickly when manually updating the DOM using jQuery or vanilla JavaScript.
 For a longer introduction to this approach of state management, see for example [Solid's docs](https://docs.solidjs.com/guides/state-management).